Guess (company): Operations in Russia following the 2022 invasion of Ukraine

+Operations in Israeli settlements in the West Bank

+During the early 2020s, Guess expanded its presence in the Middle East, notably in Israel through its franchise and licensing partner, Delta Galil Industries.
+This expansion included the May 2021 opening of a flagship store in Haifa's Grand Canyon Mall.
+However, this partnership has drawn scrutiny from human rights activists due to Delta Galil's operations in Israeli settlements in the West Bank.
+Delta Galil was included in the 2020 United Nations database of business enterprises involved in activities related to settlements, a listing that was reaffirmed in subsequent UN updates in 2023 and 2025.

 Street artist lawsuit

 In 2022, Banksy posted on Instagram and encouraged his fans to steal items from a Guess clothing store, alleging the company used his images without permission.
 He stated: "They've helped themselves to my artwork without asking, how can it be wrong for you to do the same to their clothes?"
 The company said the collection was created in collaboration with Brandalised, which licenses designs by graffiti artists.

 In 2024, a lawsuit was filed against Guess, accusing the brand of stealing the intellectual property of several street artists for its "graffiti inspired" clothing line.
-The suit was filed in California’s Central District and concerns Guess's alleged use of the tags of both Sean Griffin ("Nekst") and Robin Ronn ("Bates").
+The suit was filed in California's Central District and concerns Guess's alleged use of the tags of both Sean Griffin ("Nekst") and Robin Ronn ("Bates").

+AI photoshoot

+In spite of the image that the brand projects with its photoshoots, they caused controversy in August 2025 by publishing an advert in Vogue where the models were AI-generated.
+Seraphinne Vallora generated the advert.
+Its founders, Valentina Gonzalez and Andreea Petrescu, said they were recruited by Paul Marciano, on Instagram and were asked to create an AI model as part of the brand's summer campaign and defended the photoshoot by saying "We created 10 draft models for him and he selected one brunette woman and one blonde that we went ahead and developed further”.